 Before the days of the cloud (pre-2008), technology risks were generally associated with a physical facility disaster like a fire, flood, or nor'easter.
 Since everything lived within the company's four walls (servers, files, applications, etc.), an event like a building fire could mean absolute devastation.
 To mitigate that risk, appropriate controls were put in place for the situation, such as off-site backup tapes (air-gap solution) and disaster recovery centers.

 Fast forward to the post-pandemic cloud era; risks and disasters today look very different for organizations.
-These highly disruptive events come in many different forms, including ransomware attacks, social engineering, phishing attacks, major internet outages, and most recently, the global pandemic.
+These highly disruptive events come in many different forms, including ransomware attacks, social engineering, phishing attacks, and major internet outages.
 On top of that, we're seeing state-sponsored threat actors expanding their reach by actively attacking small- to medium-sized businesses as well as large corporations.
 These disasters look different, and the likelihood of one occurring is much higher than ever.
 In many cases, these risks could have been avoided or mitigated with proper planning.
 Below is a high-level look into how your organization can begin approaching and measuring your cybersecurity risks.

 How to Approach Risk Management